 - Manipulative Bitch: She quickly turns out to be this.
 In her first appearance, she asks for a shoot together with Ann.
 Not because she admires Ann (although she acts like this at first), but because she wanted to show her up in the presence of the agency.

 - Right for the Wrong Reasons: Mika attempts to sabotage Ann's modeling career because, from her perspective, Ann is only treating modeling as a passing hobby rather than career she has to put effort in.
-While Ann does ultimately admit that Villain Has a Point, it also doesn't account for the fact that Mika was also seemingly sabotaging other models as well.
+While Ann does ultimately admit that Mika has a point, it doesn't excuse Mika sabotaging other models as well.

-- The Rival: To Ann in her confidant.
-At the end of it, they agree to compete fair and square for the title of better model of the two.
+- The Rival: To Ann in her Confidant.
+At the end of it, they agree to compete fair and square for the title of better model.

-- Took a Level in Kindness: Downplayed, but at the end of Ann's confidant, she decides to stop her manipulative actions and play fair and square with Ann for modelling.
+- Took a Level in Kindness: Downplayed, but at the end of Ann's confidant, she decides to stop her manipulative actions and compete with Ann for modelling fair and square.

-- Unknown Rival: Initially, her hostility towards Ann goes unnoticed by her.
-Its only when Mika begins trying to upstage Ann does she begin to take Mika more seriously.
+- Unknown Rival: Initially, her hostility towards Ann goes unnoticed.
+Its only when Mika begins trying to upstage Ann does Ann begin to take Mika more seriously.

 - Wounded Gazelle Gambit: How she scores sympathy points with people from the modelling agency whenever Ann acts even slightly mean to her.

 The owner of the Crossroads Bar in downtown Shinjuku.
-She can employ the Protagonist to help her work in the bar and has Ichiko as one of her regulars.
+She can employ Joker to help her work in the bar and has Ichiko as one of her regulars.
 She shows up in Ichiko's Confidant route.

 - Cloudcuckoolander's Minder: She does her best to keep Ohya's alcoholism and other excesses in check, and also cautions the Protagonist against getting sucked into the Shinjuku nightclub scene's legendary decadence.